Strawberry Shortcake

 Avoid

-Freezing the strawberries once mixed with sugar—the texture becomes mushy and watery upon thawing.
+Freezing the strawberries once mixed with sugar.
+The texture becomes mushy and watery upon thawing.

 How to Properly Store Your Whipping Cream

+• Refrigerator (Up to 24 Hours): Transfer whipped cream to an airtight container and refrigerate for up to one day.
 For best stability, whip it slightly firmer than soft peaks or fold in 1–2 tablespoons mascarpone or cream cheese.

-Storing whipped cream uncovered as it absorbs refrigerator odors and deflates quickly.
+Avoid: Storing whipped cream uncovered as it absorbs refrigerator odors and deflates quickly.

 How to Properly Store Your Fully Assembled Strawberry Shortcakes

-• The biscuits absorb moisture quickly and will lose their structure if stored with berries and cream.
+• Best Enjoyed Immediately: Once assembled, the shortcakes should be eaten right away.
+The biscuits absorb moisture quickly and will lose their structure if stored with berries and cream.

-If needed, assemble shortly before serving and refrigerate for no longer than 45–60 minutes.
+• Short-Term Hold (Up to 1 Hour): If needed, assemble shortly before serving and refrigerate for no longer than 45–60 minutes.

 FAQs